These policies are effective as of Fall 2009 grades.

 Note: A student who feels there are extenuating circumstances may appeal for special consideration in writing to the Registrar, no later than seven days prior to the beginning of classes.

 An undergraduate student who receives a second academic suspension may not re-enroll for two calendar years.
 An undergraduate student who receives a third academic suspension will be indefinitely dismissed from the university.

 Reinstatement after Suspension

-A student suspended for the first time may submit an application for readmission after a succeeding fall or spring semester has passed.
-A student suspended for the second time may submit an application for readmission after two full calendar years have passed.
+A student suspended for 2 or more academic years must submit an application for readmission.
 Students who are reinstated are readmitted on probation.
 A student who has been suspended for a third time may not re-enroll at Murray State.

 A student who has been academically suspended or dismissed may appeal in writing to the Registrar's Office for special consideration when a repeated or lengthy illness or family emergency has been the cause of excessive absences from class and when the absences have been beyond the control of the student.
 All appeals must be on file at least 14 days before the first day of class of the relevant term.